abstractmachines/abramov-redux-egghead/README.md

 **Things we will remove to make a Component a Presentational (Dumb) Component:**

-- **key:** The component will present a single todo item, so we will remove the `key`.
+- **key:** The Component will present a single todo item, so we will remove the `key`.
 (We'll use that later when iterating over the collection.)

 - **onClick:** We will remove the onClick handler, and promote it to be a prop.

 - **Explicit props:** Instead of passing a todo object, we pass completed and text as explicit props.

-We add these presentational components:
+We add these Presentational Components:
 ```
 // Single todo element
-// A presentational component.
+// A Presentational Component.
 // Instead of passing a todo object, we pass completed and text as explicit props.
 const Todo = ({
   onClick,